sanity-io/hydrogen-sanity-demo/README.md

 }
 ```

-At this point, you now have both your data from Sanity and fresh product data from Storefront API that you can inject right into your Hydrogen [`<ProductProvider>`](https://shopify.dev/api/hydrogen/components/product-variant/productprovider) components to take advantage of their various [Product helper components](https://shopify.dev/api/hydrogen/components/product-variant).
+At this point, you now have both your data from Sanity and fresh product data from Storefront API that you can inject right into your Hydrogen [`<ProductProvider>`][hydrogen-product-provider] components to take advantage of their various [Product helper components][hydrogen-product-components].

 How you choose to combine these two sources of data in your app is a matter of personal preference.